Skip to main content

 • “Skogdal also seems very replayable, unlocking new paths throughout the world on subsequent playthroughs, as well as new characters with their own interesting starting decks.”

-• “I might be a problem that the map has a few choices (so far), when it comes to replayability, but so far so good.”
+• “I might have a problem that the map has a few choices (so far), but when it comes to replayability, it's been good so far.”

 • optimization

-• “Overall, I thought the mechanics and risk vs. reward choices were very good.
-You are constantly offered various optimization and deck-building events, as well as choosing forks on the map that are better or worse for your build.”
+• “Overall, I thought the mechanics and risk vs reward choices were very good.
+You constantly offered various optimization and deck-building events, as well as choosing forks on the map that are better or worse for your build.”

-• “It's nice to see a card game that is actually balanced for people who play card games.
-It's super nerdy with tactics; I genuinely think getting Legend in Hearthstone requires less brain power (and I speak from experience).
+• “It's nice to see a card game that is actually balanced for people that play card games.
+It's like super nerdy with tactics.
+I genuinely think getting legend in Hearthstone requires less brain power (and I speak from experience).
 It encourages heavy optimization, planning ahead, and taking risks while balancing out the RNG.”

 Skip Game Offers